-The definitive guide to Templars'history, legends and mysteries - and the belief that their hand can be seen in everything from the Cathar heresy to Masonic conspiracies.
+The definitive guide to Templars' history, legends and mysteries - and the belief that their hand can be seen in everything from the Cathar heresy to Masonic conspiracies - now in paperback.

 'Michael Haag, in his well-knit narrative gets through an enormous spread of history', Daily Telegraph